laravel/bootcamp.laravel.com/resources/docs/blade/editing-chirps.md

 ## Routing

-First we will update our routes file to enable the `chirps.update` route for our resource controller:
+First we will update our routes file to enable the `chirps.edit` and `chirps.update` routes for our resource controller.
+The `chirps.edit` route will display the form for editing a Chirp, while the `chirps.update` route will accept the data from the form and update the model.

 ```php filename=routes/web.php
 <?php